 On 1 December 2008, 1 June 2009, 1 May 2010 and 1 November 2011, EBS transferred to the Issuer certain Irish residential loans and related security held by it and certain of its Irish residential loan business related to such loans and security.
 The aggregate book value of the Irish residential loans transferred was approximately €3.41 billion in respect of the transfer on 1 December 2008, €1.74 billion in respect of the transfer on 1 June 2009, €803 million in respect of the transfer on 1 May 2010 and €2.449 billion in respect of the transfer on 1 November 2011.
+On 1 October 2012 the Issuer transferred to EBS a portfolio of buy to let residential loans with an aggregate value of approximately €373 million.
 The transfers were effected pursuant to a statutory transfer mechanism provided for in the 2001 Act.
 This statutory mechanism involved the putting in place of a scheme in accordance with the 2001 Act between EBS and the Issuer on 28 November 2008 which permits the transfer of Irish residential loans and related security and/or Irish residential loan business between EBS and the Issuer.
 Transfers under that scheme were approved by order of the Central Bank on 28 November 2008 as required by the 2001 Act.
 The scheme permits further transfers from EBS to the Issuer or from the Issuer to EBS in the future.
 The Scheme also permits, subject to EBS and the Issuer obtaining the prior written agreement of the Central Bank, transfers of Irish commercial loans, and related security and/or Irish commercial loan business between EBS and the Issuer.
 At the date of this Base Prospectus, the Issuer does not intend to include in the Pool mortgage credit assets the related loans under which have their primary security over commercial property without first obtaining from Moody's and Fitch (in each case, for as long as such rating agency is appointed by the Issuer to rate the Securities) a confirmation that any such action will not result in a downgrade of the rating then ascribed by such rating agency to the Securities.